Information on the placing of PPE on the market and at work, as well as on its use by workers

-What actually is PPE?
-The term refers to devices and equipment intended to prevent or reduce risks to a person's safety and health.
+What exactly is PPE?
+The term refers to equipment intended to prevent or reduce risks to a person's safety and health.
 They are worn or held on the body or parts of the body and include, for example, protective helmets, protective goggles, face shields, hearing protectors, respirators/breathing apparatus, protective footwear, protective gloves, protective clothing, safety harnesses, life jackets and pierce-proof clothing, as well as skin protection products.

 PPE may only be placed on the market if they meet the provisions of the European PEE Regulation (“Regulation (EU) 2016/425 of the European Parliament and of the Council of 9 March 2016 on personal protective equipment and repealing Council Directive 89/686/EEC”).